opentofu/registry-ui/README.md

 - `AWS_ENDPOINT_URL_S3`
 - `S3_BUCKET`

+Additionally, the `Generate (manual)` workflow allows you to manually trigger the generation for a namespace, name, or target system, including an option to force the regeneration from scratch.

 ## Frontend

 In order to run the frontend, enter the [frontend](frontend) directory and run `npm run dev`.
 You can create a `.env`